peteroupc/peteroupc.github.io/insmat.md

     - Increasing rigor and quality of [**Latino American content**](https://unidosus.org/publications/analyzing-inclusion-of-latino-contributions-in-us-history-curricula-for-high-school/) and [**black American content**](https://hub.jhu.edu/2021/02/10/black-history-curricula-lacking-rigor-and-quality/) in U.S. History instructional materials.
     - Improving [**cultural responsiveness**](https://steinhardt.nyu.edu/sites/default/files/2020-12/CRE%20Scorecard%20Revised%20Aug%202020.pdf) in Literacy instructional materials.
     - The length of daily Social Studies and Science instruction up to fifth grade: [**45 minutes**](https://ccsso.org/sites/default/files/2018-11/Elementary%20SS%20Brief%2045%20Minute%20Version_0.pdf) and [**60 minutes**](https://www.nsta.org/nstas-official-positions/elementary-school-science), respectively.
-6. Instructional materials in Literacy should include synonyms for new words to be learned and other words and phrases prone to overuse.
-From sixth grade and up, they should include copious lessons on grammatical analysis, as well as concrete guidance to help students avoid the following in their writing:
+6. Instructional materials in Literacy should include synonyms for new words to be learned and for other words and phrases prone to overuse.
+In sixth grade and up, they should include copious lessons on grammatical analysis, as well as concrete guidance to help students avoid the following in their writing:

-    - Overuse of certain words or phrases, both within and across writings ("said", "the company"; E. Bernal's "Good usage avoids abusage" also mentions "people", "members", "persons", "day", and "this is" and "I'm" in self-identifications).
+    - Overuse of certain words or phrases, both within and across writings [^1].
     - Imprecise word choices, especially choices of overused words.
     - Redundancy that doesn't serve an expressive purpose.
     - Ambiguous language.